 For public health purposes disability is becoming increasingly important as an outcome measure.
-Despite this, no data, within our knowledge, exist on the effectiveness of adalimumab on health-related QoL and work productivity in patients with Rheumatoid Arthritis (RA) in China, South Korea, and Taiwan.

-Results from a study of the effect of adalimumab on Work Productivity and Activity Impairment (WPAI) scores and other Patient-Reported Outcomes (PROs) of work activity and well-being will be of interest to a variety of stakeholders in the healthcare system, including patients, healthcare practitioners and payers in China, South Korea and Taiwan.
+Despite this, there has been no data available, within our knowledge, on the effectiveness of adalimumab on health-related QoL and work productivity in patients with Rheumatoid Arthritis (RA) in Taiwan so far.
+Results from study of effect of adalimumab on Work Productivity and Activity Impairment (WPAI) scores and other Patient-Reported Outcomes (PROs) of work activity and well-being will be of interest to a variety of stakeholders in the healthcare system including patients, healthcare practitioners and payers in Taiwan.